yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync.md

 Multi-region replicated clusters include the following features:

-- Replicated synchronously across 3 regions with a [replication factor](../../../../architecture/docdb-replication/replication/) (RF) of 3.
+- Replicated synchronously across 3 to 7 regions.
 - No limit on cluster size - choose any cluster size based on your use case.
 - Horizontal and vertical scaling - add or remove nodes and vCPUs, and add storage to suit your production loads.
 - VPC networking required.